adamgordonbell/password_generator/article.md

 That's where this article comes in.
 I'm going to walk you through my experience deploying this over-engineered password checker using Railway, a platform I stumbled upon while searching for a way to simplify my deployment process.

-### The Developer's Dilemma - Here
+### The Developer's Dilemma

-Now the practical problem with bulding my app is where to actually host it and how to deploy it.
+Now the practical problem with building my app is where to actually host it and how to deploy it.
 Building the application itself wasn't the problem.
 Flask made it easy to create a web service, and Python's rich ecosystem provided all the tools I needed for the password checking logic.
 The real challenge lay in taking this local project and making it accessible to the world.

 My Flask development server wasn't going to cut it for production.
 I needed to set up a proper WSGI server like Gunicorn and configure it correctly.
 Then there was the database issue.
 While SQLite might work for local development, I needed a more robust solution for production.
 Setting up and managing a PostgreSQL database on a cloud platform seemed like overkill for this fun project.